ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-6-polymorphism.rst

 **Polymorphism** is a big word that you can break down into "poly" which means many and "morphism" which means form.
 So, it just means many forms.
 In Java it means that the method that gets called at **run-time** (when the code is run) depends on the *type* of the object at run-time.

-This is simliar to a toddler toy that has pictures of animals and when a handle is pulled an arrow spins.
+This is similar to a toddler toy that has pictures of animals and when a handle is pulled an arrow spins.
 When the arrow stops the toy plays the sound associated with that animal.

 .. figure:: Figures/SeeNSay.jpg
     :width: 250px